Skip to main content

 Tips for Disney Theme Park Tickets

-Another consideration for Disney vacation planning is travel time.
+Another consideration for your vacation planning is travel time.
 Extra time needs to be built into park days to accommodate the spaciousness of the Walt Disney World property.
 As such, decide if add-ons to your tickets are the best deal for your group.
+If you plan a rest day, you may not want to splurge on park hopping tickets.

-Park Hopper tickets allow guests to visit more than one Disney park during the course of one day, but they are an extra cost on top of regular ticket prices.
-Also, park hopping is not allowed until after 2 pm each day as of this article’s publishing.
+Park Hopper tickets allow guests to visit more than one park during the course of one day, but they are an extra cost on top of regular ticket prices.

 A crowd calendar is typically helpful in assessing how busy the parks will be when determining a great time for your family to visit and whether or not you can realistically park hop.
 In recent years, crowd calendars have not been as helpful as they used to be due to all the changes to procedures and protocols brought on in 2020.